harunscripts/DevilsHubCracked/README.md

         --This checks if it's doing an HttpGet on the Site that its mainly logging your ip from, then it returns nil blocking your ip from sending back. return nil
     end
+    if method == "HttpGet" and args[1]:find("webhook") then --This checks to see if a request is trying to make you send a webhook, and then blocks it. return nil
+    end

     local ReturnNothing = {'KADAIPBLACKLISTGARXA', 'DEVIL-Black-Listed-Players', 'Niggas-Was-Here'}
     for _,v in pairs(ReturnNothing) do